Ether Photography

 Bad Question: Have you shot a wedding at my venue before?

 Top wedding photographers often work at new venues all the time.
 There are so many gorgeous wedding venues around the world and we can’t visit them all!
-Rest assured, a true luxury photographer will conduct a preparatory visit to new venues to scout the best locations for your wedding photos.
+Rest assured, a true luxury photographer will conduct a visit to new venues to scout the best locations for your wedding photos.

 Great Question: What do your photography packages include?

 Each photographer includes different elements in their packages, which can account for pricing differences.
 Ensure you are comparing apples to apples by understanding what is included in each package.
-We have included a chart below to show some of the differences between our studio and the competition for wedding photographers in Toronto:

 Conclusion